-

 Although Palau’s best dive sites are known for their strong currents divers of all levels of experience can enjoy the many wonders of Palau.
 Palau enjoys a warm climate year round with temperatures ranging from 24°C to 30°C. February and March are the driest months with June through to August being the wettest months.
 If you’re interested in guaranteed sightings of large schools of manta rays and sharks the best times to visit is from December through to March.

-0 1953 Like 0 people like this
+0 people like this

 Wreck Diving Splendor Micronesia